deepchecks/deepchecks/docs/source/nlp/usage_guides/text_data_object.rst

 The TextData Object
 ===================

-The ``TextData`` is a container for the your text data, labels, and relevant metadata for NLP tasks and is a basic building block in the deepchecks.nlp subpackage.
+The ``TextData`` is a container for your textual data, labels, and relevant metadata for NLP tasks and is a basic building block in the ``deepchecks.nlp`` subpackage.
-In order to use any of the deepchecks.nlp subpackage functionality, you need to create a ``TextData`` object first.
+In order to use any functionality of the ``deepchecks.nlp`` subpackage, you need to first create a ``TextData`` object.
-The TextData object enables easy access to metadata, embeddings and properties relevant for training and validating ML models.
+The ``TextData`` object enables easy access to metadata, embeddings and properties relevant for training and validating ML models.

 Class Properties